 Methods similar to the newly invented offers/search one are called helpers.
-The purpose they exist is to generalize known API usage scenarios and facilitate implementing them.
-By "facilitating" we mean not only reducing wordiness (getting rid of "boilerplates") but also helping developers to avoid common problems and mistakes.
+The purpose of their existence is to generalize known API usage scenarios and facilitate their implementation.
+By "facilitating," we mean not only reducing wordiness (getting rid of "boilerplates") but also helping developers avoid common problems and mistakes.

-For instance, let's consider the order price question.
+For instance, let's consider the problem of the monetary value of an order.
 Our search function returns some "offers" with prices.
-But "price" is volatile; coffee could cost less during "happy hours," for example.
-Developers could make a mistake thrice while implementing this functionality:
+However, the price is volatile; coffee could cost less during "happy hours," for example.
+Developers could make a mistake three times while implementing this functionality:

-- cache search results on a client device for too long (as a result, the price will always be outdated); - contrary to the previous, call the search endpoint excessively just to actualize prices, thus overloading the network and the API servers;
+- cache search results on a client device for too long (as a result, the price will always be outdated); - contrary to the previous point, call the search endpoint excessively just to actualize prices, thus overloading the network and the API servers;

-create an order with an invalid price (therefore deceiving a user, displaying one sum, and debiting another).
+create an order with an invalid price (thereby deceiving a user, displaying one sum, and debiting another).

-To solve the third problem we could demand including the displayed price in the order creation request, and return an error if it differs from the actual one.
-(In fact, any API working with money shall do so.)
-But it isn't helping with the first two problems and deteriorates the user experience.
+To solve the third problem we could demand that the displayed price be included in the order creation request and return an error if it differs from the actual one.
+(In fact, any API working with money must do so.)
+However, this solution does not help with the first two problems, and also deteriorates the user experience.
 Displaying the actual price is always a much more convenient behavior than displaying errors upon pressing the "place an order" button.

 One solution is to provide a special identifier to an offer.
-This identifier must be specified in an order creation request.
+This identifier must be specified in an order creation request:

-By doing so we're not only helping developers to grasp the concept of getting the relevant price but also solving a UX task of telling users about "happy hours."
+By doing so we're not only helping developers grasp the concept of getting the relevant price but also solving a UX task of informing users about "happy hours."

-As an alternative, we could split endpoints: one for searching, and one for obtaining offers.
-This second endpoint would only be needed to actualize prices if needed.
+As an alternative, we could split the endpoints: one for searching, and one for obtaining offers.
+The second endpoint would only be needed to actualize prices if necessary.